solygambas/mongodb-to-do-app/README.md

 # To-Do App

-A simple to-do app to understand MongoDB Atlas, using Node and Express.
+A simple to-do app to understand MongoDB Atlas, using Node.js and Express.

 ## Demo